 SUBMISSION Each artist may submit 3 pieces (including a single series of up to 5 images).
-You can submit by visiting WideOpenDairyBarn.ArtCall.Org
+SUBMISSIONS OPEN APRIL 15.

-FEE The submission fee for 1-3 pieces before May 7, 2018 is $35.
-The submission fee for 1-3 pieces on or after May 7 is $45 payable on ArtCall, the submission system you will use for entering.
+FEE The submission fee for 1-3 pieces before April 15, 2020 is $40 or $35 for Dairy Barn Members and current students.
+The submission fee for 1-3 pieces on or after May 7 is $50 or $45 for Dairy Barn Members and current Students.
 Discounts for Students & Members of the Dairy Barn Arts Center are available.

 ENTRY IMAGES Three (3) pieces will be accepted for consideration including one series with up to five images.
 Only jpeg files will be considered.
 The work should appear as you would wish it to be reproduced.

 FILE NAMING: Each image file must be named as follows: “Title of Work.jpg”.
-If submitting a series, files must be named as follows: “Series Title_1.jpg”, “Series Title_2.jpg”, etc. Do not include your name, initials, or any other personal identifying information in file name.
+If submitting a series, files must be named as follows: “Series Title_1”, “Series Title_2”, etc. Do not include your name, initials, or any other personal identifying information in file name.